BROADWAY SUSPENSION FAQ

 Is there a refund policy?

-Yes, you can buy tickets now for any performance through January 17, 2022, and you can either exchange or refund your tickets into any other date until two hours before the performance.
+Yes, you can buy tickets now for any performance through January 17, 2022, and either refund or exchange your tickets into any other date until 48 hours before the performance.
+Terms are subject to change.

 What do I do if I have tickets to a canceled performance?